yardenshoham/nalgeon.github.io/content/posts/2021/sqlite-is-not-a-toy-database/index.md

 ## And so much more

-There are fancy window functions (just like in PostgreSQL). `UPSERT`, `UPDATE FROM`, and `generate_series()`.
+There are fancy [window functions](/sql-window-functions-book) (just like in PostgreSQL). `UPSERT`, `UPDATE FROM`, and `generate_series()`.
 R-Tree indexes.
 Regular expressions, fuzzy-search, and geo.
 In terms of features, SQLite can compete with any 'big' DBMS.

 There is also great tooling around SQLite.
 I especially like [Datasette](https://datasette.io/) - an open-source tool for exploring and publishing SQLite datasets.
 And [DBeaver](https://dbeaver.io/) is an excellent open-source database IDE with the latest SQLite versions support.

 I hope this article will inspire you to try SQLite.
 Thanks for reading!

+P.S.
+Interested in learning advanced SQLite features?
+Check out my book — [SQL Window Functions Explained](/sql-window-functions-book)

 [Comments on Hacker News](https://news.ycombinator.com/item?id=26580614)